This is the fifth entry in the series about how to be approachable.

 I have no qualms admitting that I wasn’t the first choice for the basketball team.
 But my height, wanting though it may be, presents little difficulty to the unassisted eye.
 So that hypothesis for him ignoring me can be ruled out.

 Silliness aside, I found Omer’s behavior unsettling, suspecting perhaps some socioeconomic or racial tensions, as I gathered were common between old and new tenants in my rent-controlled and rapidly gentrifying neighborhood.
 Faced with sustained blanking, I eventually ceased civilities, causing my relationship with Omer to slip forever into mutual invisibility.
+Oddly, his wife always greeted me and does to this day.

 I was taking a break in the coworking space kitchen and telling anyone who’d listen about how I like trolling the relationships subreddit with fake, outrage-provoking problems, such as whether it’s justified, as a man, to feel unloved by your girlfriend if she eats 50% of shared dishes at restaurants, instead of say 42%, like “most of my friends’ girlfriends”, who forgo food out of a “self-sacrificing understanding of the greater caloric needs of their bulkier male partners”.